 Eligibility:

-Any current K-12 student in the United States or internationally may enter.
+Current K-12 students anywhere in the world may enter.
 Students may write in any language, and are welcome to submit multilingual poems.
 Judges will have reading fluency in English and Spanish.

 Prizes: